superwofy/E9X-M-CAN-Integration-Module/README.md

 * Turn on heated seats below a set temperature.
 * Turn on heated steering below a set temperature.
 * Automatically turn off PDC when parked and pulling handbrake.
+* Automatically activate top down rear view camera option when close to an obstacle.
-* Keep time and date in RTC and set back if KOMBI is reset (30G_F, battery removed/flat, coding, etc.).
+* Keep time and date in RTC and set back if KOMBI is reset (30G_F, battery removed/flat, coding KOMBI, etc.).
 	* After uploading to Teensy, set the time in iDrive/ISTA to synchronize the RTC to the same time.
 * Close the exhaust flap before engine start to reduce start noise.
 * Reduce audio volume when opening doors.
 Restore when closing.